How to Find an Apartment to Rent in Saranda, Albania

 -Is this apartment furnished? (most come with furniture, but some don’t so be aware of that)

 -Is the rental price including water, power, Wi-Fi?

 -Do I have to pay more than one month’s rent in advance?

 -Is the price you have given me the same in July/August (if you’re renting before the season and want to stay through those summer months).

-Its all about who you know!
+It’s all about who you know!
 Here in Albania it really is about networking.
-Therefore, I advise to book somewhere for a week and spend the week talking with people in restaurants, on the beach, wherever – just talk with local people.
+Therefore, I advise to book somewhere for a week and spend the week looking.
+Make sure you join the Facebook group I suggested so you can find an apartment much easier.

 If you have any other questions, then let me know by commenting below and I will try and answer them for you.